Publish your trained app

-When you finish building and testing your LUIS app, you can publish it as a web service on Azure and get an HTTP endpoint that can be integrated into any client or backend code.
+When you finish building and testing your LUIS app, you publish it as a web service on Azure.
+The associated HTTP endpoint is then integrated into any client or backend application.

 You can optionally test your app before publishing it.
 For instructions, see Train and test your app.

-You can either publish your app directly to the Production Slot where end users can access and use your model, or you can publish to a Staging Slot for working through trials and tests to validate changes before publishing to the production slot.
+You can either publish your app directly to the Production Slot, or you can publish to a Staging Slot to validate changes before publishing to the production slot.

-Open your app by clicking its name on the My Apps page, and then click Publish App in the left panel.
-The following screenshot shows the Publish App page if you haven't published your app yet.
+Open your app by clicking its name on the My Apps page, and then click Publish in the top panel.
+The following image shows the Publish app page before you publish your app.

-If you have previously published this app, this page looks like the following screenshot:
+If you have previously published this app, this page looks like the following image:

-- If you want to use a key other than the Starter key, click Change next to the Assigned endpoint key label.
+The first time you publish, the Publish app page shows your starter key.
+If you want to use a key other than the key shown, click the Add Key button.
 This action opens a dialog that allows you to select an existing endpoint key to assign to the app.
 For more information on how to create and add endpoint keys to your LUIS app, see Manage your keys.

-- Choose whether to publish to Production or to Staging by selecting from the Endpoint Slot list.
+Choose whether to publish to Production or to Staging by selecting from the drop-down menu under Publish to.

 If you want to enable Bing Spell Check, click the Enable Bing Spell Checker check box.